Turbo Takeaways

 Mortgage Debt

-In the case of a joint mortgage debt, both partners will be equally responsible for it after marriage.
+In the case of a joint mortgage debt, both partners will be equally responsible for it after marriage, regardless of who makes the monthly payments.
 Another thing to be aware of is that the mortgage and the title of the house are two separate things.
-For example, if your name is on the property’s title as a co-owner, but you’re not a co-signer for the mortgage, you may not be responsible for the debt if you live in a common law state.

 If you live in a community property state, you will be financially responsible for mortgage debt, whether you are on the loan or not.

-Every state has its own regulations about spousal property and debt and how they should be divided in case of a divorce.
-When determining spouse debt accountability, it’s crucial to know whether you live in a common law property state or a community law property state.
+Every state has its own regulations regarding spousal property and debt liability, and how they should be divided in the event of a divorce.
+When determining spousal debt accountability, it’s crucial to know whether you live in a common law property state or a community property state.

 Common Law States